jhub04/Findigo/README.md

   ```

    or configure your run configuration to use the spring dev profile in your chosen IDE.

+You can find the swagger API documentation [here] (add link to swagger docs)

 #### Admin user credentials (use on login)
 - Username: admin